 - your mouth ulcer becomes more painful or red – this could be a sign of a bacterial infection, which may need treatment with antibiotics

-Mouth ulcers are also a possible symptom of a viral infection that mainly affects young children, called hand, foot and mouth disease.
-Speak to your GP or call the NHS 24 '111' service if you're unsure.
+Mouth ulcers are also a possible symptom of hand, foot and mouth disease.
+Speak to your GP or phone 111 if you’re unsure.

 How to treat mouth ulcers